Siôn Simon: Controversies

 On 5 September 2006, he and Chris Bryant co-ordinated a letter, signed by 17 Labour backbenchers, calling for Tony Blair to resign as prime minister.
 The MPs failed to force Blair out of office, but Blair publicly pledged to stand down within 12 months.

 In October 2006, Simon created a YouTube spoof of Conservative Party leader David Cameron's video blog, in which, pretending to be Cameron, he offered viewers one of his children and the opportunity to sleep with his wife.
 This led to criticism from both parties, with the stunt being called "tasteless".
 In an interview on Sky News the same day, Simon defended himself and described Cameron's attempts to reach out to the youth culture as "shallow" and "pathetic".
 The video was removed on 13 October by Tom Watson, whom he described as a "proppa blogga".

 In 2009, it was revealed that Simon had breached parliamentary rules by renting his "second home" in London from his sister, Ceri Erskine, and paying her more than £40,000 in taxpayer-funded expenses.
 Simon claimed that he had inadvertently broken the rules and agreed to repay £21,000.
 He apologised "unreservedly".
 Six weeks later Simon announced that he would resign from the government and stand down as MP for Birmingham Erdington.

 Personal life

+Simon was the boyfriend of former Labour and Change UK MP Luciana Berger in 2009-2010.

 Simon suffers from the rare genetic disorder choroideremia: a condition that leads to progressive deterioration in eyesight, and in its later stage, blindness.
 He co-founded, and works as a trustee for, the Choroideremia Research Foundation.
-In January 2014, Simon donated a kidney to Labour MP Khalid Mahmood.
+In January 2014, Simon claimed that he donated a kidney to Labour MP Khalid Mahmood, despite organ donation being less likely to be successful between people of different racial backgrounds.

 Simon lives in Birmingham, is a member of the Royal Shakespeare Company, and a season ticket holder at West Bromwich Albion F.C.